STITeam2020/Project_01/README.md

       - [Add a new user](#add-a-new-user)
 ### Introduction

- This  projects is developed within the scope of the course Internet Technology Security ,as a part of a main project of Security and vulnerability .
+ This project is developed within the scope of the course Internet Technology Security, as a part of the main project of Security and vulnerability.
-It therefore consists to develop a very simple web application which allow users , as part of a business, to send text messages between collaborators.
+It, therefore, consists to develop a very simple web application that allows users, as part of a business, to send text messages between collaborators.

   ### Main features
-  The application offer many features for each type of user .As said previously,we can use the messaging application as a collaborator or as an administrator.
+  The application offers many features for each type of user.
+As said previously, we can use the messaging application as a collaborator or as an administrator.
-  By using it as a administrator you can :
+  By using it as an administrator you can :
-  *    Add,delete or modify  a user
+  *    Add, delete or modify  a user
-  *    Send and Read message as like reply for them .you can also delete a message .
+  *    Send and Read message as like reply for them .you can also delete a message.
 (2)
   *    Modify his password (3)
   *    Consult the main directory of all users

-  In the other hand ,If you use the application as an collaborator ,you will get the same features as the administrator in the point (2) and (3) .
+  On the other hand, If you use the application as a collaborator, you will get the same features as the administrator in the point (2) and (3) .

 ### Main structure

-The following scheme provide a brief description of each used files in the project :
+The following scheme provides a brief description of each used files in the project :

 ```bash
           File                   |           Use